The Benefit of Speed Foods - a informative post to help others understand the benefits of speed foods on Slimming World

-That is a question asked by many, and some of those who are used to the Original and Green plans often find it hard to understand how Extra Easy/Food optimising works when you are mixing the two food groups together unlimited.
+That is a question asked by many, and some of those who are used to the old Original and Green plans they used to have on Slimming World often find it hard to understand how Extra Easy/Food optimising works when you are mixing the two food groups together unlimited.

-Look at this plate for instance, a big pile of bacon and tomato pasta.
+Look at this plate for instance, a bowl of ground beef tomato pasta.
 All free foods on Slimming World, so I can eat all this right?
-Well yes you could, but if you started eating lots of meals like this at every meal time, with no speed foods, you might find your losses are slow or that you are not losing weight at all.
+Well, yes you could, but if you started eating lots of meals like this at every meal time, with no speed foods, you might find your losses are slow or that you are not losing weight at all.
 So what can I do to improve?

-Well firstly you do have some speed foods added in the homemade tomato sauce, but it is nowhere near enough, so lets remove some of the bacon and tomato pasta from the plate and add a 1/3 speed foods with a salad.
-Obviously it doesnt have to be a salad, it can be any kind of speed food of your choosing.
+Well firstly you do have some speed foods added in the homemade tomato sauce (such as onions, garlic and tomatoes), but it is nowhere near enough, so let's remove some of the pasta from the bowl and instead add a ⅓ speed foods with a salad.
+Obviously it doesn't have to be a salad, it can be any kind of speed foods of your choosing.

 Now doesn’t that look better?
 I nice healthy balanced plate.

-This is why a 1/3 speed foods is such a clever concept, you have naturally reduced the portion of your free foods, by adding these foods without the need to weigh or count calories in any of your meals.
+This is why a ⅓ speed foods is such a clever concept, you have naturally reduced the portion of your free foods, by adding these foods without the need to weigh foods or count calories in any of your meals.
 So naturally you will be eating better, your portion controls are managed and therefore you will naturally lose weight.
+This is much more maintainable long term.

 I don’t like most of the speed foods, so what can I do?